Stepping a heavy mast on a sail boat can be an awkward job.

 barrel while holding the wire from turning.
 Use the free

-hanging mainsheet halyard to determine if the mast is standing
+hanging mainsheet halyard to confirm if the mast is centered.
+Snug up the lower shroud turnbuckles.
+Tension the rigging for sailing and

-Now that the forestay is in place it is safe to remove the
+Now that the rigging is tensioned it is safe to remove the

 halyards from the A-frame and place it on the trailer.
-Store the transom
+The transom

-support post and temporary shrouds in a bag for the mast take down in the Fall.
+support post goes in the truack and the temporary shrouds go in a bag for the mast take down in the Fall.

 lines to their respective terminations at the cockpit.
 A really easy way to